 Principle Comment (iii) the charter of the committee; (iv) the members of the committee; and (v) as at the end of the reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose the fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
-During the reporting period, the Nomination Committee met on one occasion (August 2014) and all three (3) members were present. n/a 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership.
+During the reporting period, the nomination committee met on one (1) occasion (August 2019) and all committee members were present. n/a 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership.
 The Company does not utilise a formal matrix however the skills, experience and expertise of each director are set out in the Directors' Report contained within the Annual Report and reviewed annually by the nomination committee.
-The board charter (disclosed on the website) provides background to the board composition.
+The Board charter (disclosed on the website) provides background to the Board composition.
 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to be independent directors; (b) if a director has an interest, position, association or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director.
-The Board comprises three (3) directors, of whom two (2) are independent (Mark Edwards and Mike Kitney) and neither of whom have any interest, position, association or relationship of the type described in n/a Box 2.3.
-All directors were appointed in July 2010. ✓ 2.4 A majority of the board of a listed entity should be independent directors. ✓ Two (2) of the Company's three (3) directors are independent.
+The Board comprises five (5) directors, of whom three (3) are independent (Mark Edwards, Mike Kitney and Linton Putland) and neither of whom have any interest, position, association or relationship of the type described in Box 2.3.
+Tom Sanders, Mark Edwards and Mike Kitney were appointed in July 2010.
+Linton Putland was appointed in August 2018.
+Eric Vincent was appointed in March 2020. ✓ 2.4 A majority of the board of a listed entity should be independent directors. ✓ Three (3) of the Company's five (5) directors are independent.
 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.
 The chairman is currently a non-independent director (Tom Sanders).
 Given the Company's current nature and size, the Board believes that the existing structure is acceptable.
 It is the Company's intention to comply with this Recommendation at a time when warranted by the size of the Company and its activities.